horse purslane

 Black or Giant Pigweed survives and competes in very adverse conditions due to:

-• A low dormancy period.
+• A short dormancy period.
 This allows multiple generations in a single growing season.

-• Enormous seed production which results in a large seed bank.
+• It produces enormous numbers of seeds.
+This results in a large seed bank.

 The map above is courtesy of the Atlas of Living Australia.